Iterative Linear Quadratic Optimization for Nonlinear Control: Differentiable Programming Algorithmic Templates: Differential Dynamic Programming Oracle

 The original differential dynamic programming algorithm was developed by~\citet{jacobson1970differential} and revisited by, e.g.,~\citet{mayne1975first, murray1984differential, liao1992advantages, tassa2014control}.
 The reader can verify from the aforementioned citations that our presentation matches the original formulation in, e.g., the quadratic case, while offering a larger perspective on the method that incorporates, e.g., linear quadratic approximations.
+Such approaches have also been called \emph{direct multiple shooting} by~\citet{bock1984multiple}.